mnbnkr/The-Dyadic-Plenum/README.md

-# THE DYADIC PLENUM: Dynamic Hyper-Continuum Mechanics (Rev. 4.1)
+# THE DYADIC PLENUM: Dynamic Hyper-Continuum Mechanics (Working Draft v4.1)

+> **STATUS: ACTIVE THEORETICAL DRAFT**
+> This repository contains the working treatise for **The Dyadic Plenum**.
+The concepts presented herein represent an evolving theoretical framework under active development.
+For the full mathematical derivations, rigorous argumentation, and complete citation list, please refer strictly to the live document at: **[https://mnbnkr.github.io/The-Dyadic-Plenum/](https://mnbnkr.github.io/The-Dyadic-Plenum/)**

 ## Abstract

-This repository contains the active working treatise for **The Dyadic Plenum**.
 This framework introduces **Dynamic Hyper-Continuum Mechanics (DHCM)** and establishes a rigorous physical isomorphism to **Syncytial Field Theory (SFT)** in neuroscience.

 The work aims to resolve the **"Finite-Static Paradox"** in fundamental physics (reconciling the infinite energy of the Quantum Vacuum with the geometric stasis of the Block Universe) and provides a non-computational solution to the **"Binding Problem"**.